-- Tiger Creek Preserve.
-Named after the pristine blackwater stream that forms the spine of this sanctuary, the preserve encompasses over 4,800 acres.
-The preserve includes most of Tiger Creek, its surrounding hardwood swamps, hammocks, oak scrub, pine flatwoods, sandhill, and longleaf pine/wiregrass habitat.
-Rare animals, such as skinks, gopher tortoises, the Florida mouse, indigo snakes, and gopher frogs, and plants, such as the scrub plum, pygmy fringe tree, and Carter's mustard live in the preserve.
-The Nature Conservancy owns and manages Tiger Creek Preserve.
-The Nature Conservancy conducts rare species monitoring, prescribed burning, and hydrological monitoring at the preserve to maintain and improve habitat for rare species.
+- preserve to maintain and improve habitat for rare species.
 It recently opened the Tiger Creek Center to educate the community about living safely in Florida's flammable landscape. - Hickory Lake Scrub.
 This 57-acre preserve, owned and managed by Polk County, contains ancient scrub, lakeshore and a small stream, cutthroat seep and oak hammock.
 Wildlife that may be observed includes gopher tortoises, Florida scrub lizards, and wading birds. - Lake Wales Ridge State Forest.
-The Lake Wales Ridge State Forest consists of two separate tracts, the Arbuckle Tract and the Walk in the Water Tract, both purchased under Florida's Conservation Recreation Lands Program.
+The Lake Wales Ridge State Forest consists of two separate tracts, the Arbuckle Tract and the Walk in the Water Tract, both purchased under the Florida's Conservation and Recreation Lands Program.
 The Walk in the Water Tract is located 2 miles east of Frostproof on County Road 630.
 The Arbuckle Tract is located 5 miles south of Frostproof on Lake Arbuckle Road.
 The Lake Wales Ridge State Forest provides a habitat for 24 plants and 19 animals currently having federal or state status as threatened or endangered.
 This list includes the scrub jay and the sand skink.
-Rare and endangered plants include the pygmy fringe tree, scrub plum, Carter's mustard, scrubblazing star, and bear grass.
+Rare and endangered plants include the pygmy fringe tree, scrub plum, Carter's mustard, scrubblazing star, and bear grass. - Lake Kissimmee State Park.

-Figure 17: Lake Wales Ridge State Forest

-- Lake Kissimmee State Park.
 The 5,930-acre park is named for Lake Kissimmee, the third largest lake in the state.
 The park offers outstanding fishing, bird watching, picnicking, camping, boating, and hiking on 13 miles of beautiful trails and is home to a number of rare and endangered species. - Grassy Lake-Stuart Preserve.
 The 185 acre preserve was purchased by the state for \$2.1 million in 2003 to protect eight rare species of plants and one rare animal species.
 It is located the southeast corner of US 27 and Mountain Lake Cutoff Road with a bit of land on the west side of US 27.
 It is managed by the Florida Fish and Wildlife Conservation Commission as part of its network of preserves along the Lake Wales Ridge. - Ridge Audubon Center.
 The Center sits on three and a half acres of rare longleaf sandhill plant community on the Lake Wales Ridge.

 Scenic Resources - The Ridge Scenic Highway winds along the Lake Wales Ridge through historic communities, agricultural fields, and natural landscapes.
-The Ridge Scenic Highway offers everchanging views.
+The Ridge Scenic Highway offers ever-changing views.
 Each curve in the road, change in elevation and change in adjacent uses creates a new visual experience for the traveler.

 - View Types.
 Each location along the Ridge Scenic Highway provides a unique view that introduces the traveler to one or more intrinsic resource.
 There are four types of views found along the highway: - O Historic Community Center In these areas, the Ridge Scenic Highway travels through historic communities, providing views of historic structures, governmental buildings, cultural facilities, recreational facilities, and public art.
-There have been many changes to each community and will be outlined in The Funding section on page 30.
-While the historic centers have not changed, the municipal boundaries have changed significantly throughout the corridor. - o Rural Residential These areas are located near the entrance to the towns or villages, near crossroads, or along lakes adjacent to the corridor, these areas contain - low to moderate density homes whose front door is SR 17 and have changed as the development has occurred along the corridor. - Citrus Agriculture In these areas, tall lush groves line the Ridge Scenic highway.
-In several areas, the citrus groves are being replaced with Peach Orchards.
+There have been many changes to each community and will be outlined in The Funding section on page 24.
+While the historic centers have not changed, the municipal boundaries have changed significantly throughout the corridor; - Rural Residential These areas are located near the entrance to the towns or villages, near crossroads, or along lakes adjacent to the corridor, these areas contain low to moderate density homes whose front door is SR 17 and have changed as the development has occurred along the corridor;

-Cattle Grazing - These areas Figure 18: Peach Orchards provide views of cattle and grazing lands, usually terminated by tall pines.
+- Citrus Agriculture In these areas, tall lush groves line the Ridge Scenic highway.
+In several areas, the citrus groves are being replaced with Peach Orchards; and - o Cattle Grazing These areas provide views of cattle and grazing lands, usually terminated by tall pines.